How to Make a Christmas Tree with Family Ornaments Look Beautiful (Sentimental + Stylish!)

 Over the years, I’ve found a few easy ways to help dress up and unify the unordered look of the family Christmas tree— a nice mashup of eclectic meets elegantly put together!

+Here’s how to keep all those treasured ornaments while still having a beautiful, cohesive family Christmas tree.
 These tips make it easier to focus on what’s important—reliving the memories of each of those special ornaments as we take in the tree.

 I usually put our sentimental ornaments on the big tree in the living room.
 But this year I moved them to the smaller tree in the family room.
 And I’m loving it!
 Because 1) it puts more focus on the ornaments since they’re more concentrated, and 2) I see them a whole lot more because the tree is in the room where we spend more time.